 We have a number of single, double, and triple occupancy private rooms available.
 Several rooms are wheelchair accessible, so do let us know if you have any special needs in regard to housing.
 If you choose a double occupancy room, please specify if you prefer two twin beds or one shared bed.
 Bedding, including towels, is provided in private rooms.
 If you have specific needs, please let us know so that we can take them into account when assigning rooms.
 You may request a particular room and we will try to honor that request — but we cannot promise you.
 There are several options for private housing, with different levels of amenities to fit your individual needs:

-Comfort Housing: If you would like to give yourself a treat for the weekend, our finest housing is located in Joffe House by the Brook and in the new Guest House.
+Comfort Housing: If you would like to give yourself a treat for the weekend, our finest housing is located in Joffe House by the Brook , the new Guest House or Fromson House.

 Our new Guest House is a 1700’s colonial with beautiful, wide pine floors, four fireplaces, a sweeping stairway with murals.
 The original iron hardware, the murals, and stenciling show a charming attention to detail, transporting you back to a time of simple elegance.
 It’s like living in another era yet enjoying the amenities of a newer home, with a lovely kitchen and modern bathrooms.
 And the location is perfect: right across from the waterfall and the entry to King’s Highway.

-The guest house has five large bedrooms (three with queen-size beds and two with two twin beds each), and a three-season porch, Two of the bedrooms have their own bathrooms and the other three share a bathroom.
+The Guest house has five large bedrooms (three with queen-size beds and two with two twin beds each),a three-season porch, and a full kitchen.
+All of the bedrooms have their own dedicated bathrooms.

 The studio at Joffe House by the Brook has a private bathroom, queen-size bed, and kitchenette.
 Go to sleep to the sounds of the nearby waterfall and brook.